Backflow is one of the biggest risks to our public water supply and can seriously affect the quality and safety of our drinking water.

 |Medium||Potential to cause illness||

-(e.g. swimming/spa pools, in-ground irrigation controllers, dialysis machine, food and beverage manufacturing)
+(e.g. swimming/spa pools, in-ground irrigation controllers, dialysis machine)

 |Testable Dual Check Device||